totodunet/jquery-scrolladvance/README.md

 See a demonstration here : http://totodunet.github.io/jquery-scrolladvance/

-If you're interested, thanks to fork me or/and contribute to the development of jquery-scrolladvanced!
+If you're interested, thanks to fork me or/and contribute to the development of jquery-scrolladvance!

 published under the MIT License (http://opensource.org/licenses/MIT)